Skip to main content

 Accessibility Compliance

-Per the requirements of the Department of Justice and the Commonwealth of Virginia, all university web content must adhere to Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards to ensure digital content is accessible to people with disabilities.
+Per the Department of Justice and the Commonwealth of Virginia, all university web content must adhere to Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards to ensure digital content is accessible to people with disabilities.

 Elements of these requirements include text, images, sound, videos and documents, and apply to all services, programs and activities offered by the university.
 Some exceptions exist for archival content.